P.C.P.D. february 2018

 - And more!

 Here is the link to sign up for a workshop.
 If there’s a session you’d like to attend, but the timing doesn’t work, please email me (email@example.com), and I can set up a one-to-one session.

-What’s on your professional development bucket list?
-VITAL might just be the opportunity you need to make it happen!
-VITAL proposals are due on Tuesday, Feb.
-20. Take a look at our VITAL TLC page to read about past VITAL projects and view a short movie about VITAL.
-On this page you’ll also find a link to the application and the criteria the VITAL Selection committee uses to evaluate proposals.
+It’s not too late to apply for a VITAL grant!
+VITAL proposals are due on Tuesday, February 20.
+Take a look at our VITAL TLC page to read about past VITAL projects and view a short movie about VITAL.
+On this page, you’ll also find a link to the application and the criteria the VITAL Selection committee uses to evaluate proposals.
 Feel free to direct any questions to the VITAL selection committee co-clerks, Ruth Aichenbaum and David Brightbill.

 Professional Development Funds

 Penn Charter’s policy regarding the allocation of professional development monies is prioritized so that money will be awarded to those requests that present the greatest intersection of institutional, departmental and personal needs that focus on the professional growth of faculty members.
 Monies will be prioritized for projects that best meet the goals of the Strategic Vision, including excellence, innovation and collaboration.
 In general, requests for equipment (computer cords, iPads, charging cables, etc…) should be directed to department chairs.
 Such expenses are not eligible for professional development funds.